 With the release of her 14th studio album 'Madame X' on June 14, the queen of pop has unveiled her first new album since 2015’s Rebel Heart.
 Fans interested in seeing the Material Girl's latest tour have an opportunity to see her perform intimate shows scheduled in a residency model in New York, Chicago, Los Angeles, Las Vegas, Boston, Miami and Philadelphia.
-The tour starts with 12 shows from September 12th to October 1st in Brooklyn, New York, then moves to Chicago for four October shows before wrapping up in Los Angeles with nine November shows that run through November 25th.
-Despite reports in the press to the contrary, the majority of tickets on Ticketmaster are sold out.
+Tickets are available on both the primary market through Ticketmaster as well as on the secondary market.

 TicketIQ is a ticket marketplace with access to Low Price Guarantees on all Concert tickets.
 If you find the same ticket for less, we'll give you 200% of the difference in ticket credit.
 Download the TicketIQ app for $20 off your first ticket purchase 📲 🎟️ Below are the cheapest tickets at each of the US-stops for the tour.
 TicketIQ customers save an average of 5%-20% over Stubhub or Seatgeek.
 For an overview of all Summer Concerts and the best way to find cheap tickets, visit the TicketIQ Blog Summer concert buying guide.

 (UPDATE 1/8/16) The end is near for Madonna's "Rebel Heart" Tour, which braces for one more North American run through January.
 The 57-year-old singer is slated to play eight shows between January 10 and 24, and the average price for Madonna tickets on TicketIQ over that time is $277.13.

 Below is a complete price breakdown of the final leg of shows, detailing the average price and cheapest ticket available to each date: